 ‘Last resort childcare for eligible children’

 Hetton School is currently closed with no students attending.
-For those Parents / Carers with ‘eligible students’ who need to access school for example Keyworkers, LAC and students with an EHCP, this should be an absolute last resort but if you need to send your child(ren) into school week commencing (22.06.20) can you please let us know by 11:30am on Thursday (18.06.20).
+For those Parents / Carers who are Keyworkers, this should be an absolute last resort but if you need to send your child(ren) into school week commencing (29.06.20) can you please let us know by 11:30am on Thursday (25.06.20).
 We will reissue this message on a weekly basis in line with Government guidelines.

 Message from Mr Knowles

-Please click the link to view the latest message from Mr Knowles.
+Please follow the link to the latest message from Mr Knowles.
+There will be a further update on Monday

 We would like to highlight some key messages to our Year 10 students